PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     As with the other movement types, a module with this specification cannot be combined with the selections for a :ref:`handshape_change` or a movement with :ref:`perceptual_shape`.
 To code any information about other movements in the sign, add additional movement module(s) with the appropriate movement type(s).
 You can then adjust the timing of each module with respect to the others in the :ref:`x-slot visualization window<sign_summary>`.
 For example, to code the sign `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_, one would need two separate instances of the movement module, one for the straight (perceptual shape) movement of the hands and one for the joint-specific opening and closing movements.

 Each joint-specific movement has two sub-options, which correspond to the two directions a movement can occur in.
-It is possible to use separate instances of the movement module for each direction, or to use one instance of the module and then code that movement as being 'bidirectional' in the :ref:`movement_chars` section.
+It is possible to use separate instances of the movement module for each direction, or to use one instance of the module and then code that movement as being 'bidirectional' in the :ref:`movement characteristics<movement_chars>` section.
 In the latter case, you would need to establish a convention such as explicitly selecting the direction that the movement *starts* with.
 All of our examples below assume this convention.

 As with all menus, selecting the sub-option will automatically select the broader option, saving a step of coding.
 Alternatively, the system does not require that you specify a sub-option, if for any reason it is preferable to leave the direction unspecified or if it is unknown.
 The appropriate joint activity can optionally be autofilled in the :ref:`joint activity<joint_activity_entry>` section once you have selected a sub-option for direction. **should the description of what exactly gets autofilled be specified for each of these?** **[KCH: Yes, and we should also make sure we have a section that describes how to turn off / on auto-filling.]** ADD that above at the end of that paragraph^